the-events-calendar/tribe-common/src/resources/postcss/README.md

 ## Class naming consistency and BEM

-One of the issues we've had previously with templates for Modern Tribe plugins was inconsistent class naming and the class naming structure.
+A couple of issues we've had previously with templates for Modern Tribe plugins was inconsistent class naming and the class naming structure.
 To deal with this, we've adopted the use of [BEM](http://getbem.com/naming/) for class naming, combined with the use of `tribe-common-` as a block prefix.

 First is the use of [BEM](http://getbem.com/naming/) for class naming (see link for more details).
 BEM stands for Block Element Modifier.
 We've used BEM as a guide to help us name classes and maintain consistency.
 This helps us structure the CSS around the HTML that we are styling without running into class naming chaos.

 Secondly, we've added prefixes to our classes.
 The first prefix we've used is `tribe-common-`.
-This is mainly to avoid style clashing with other theme styles.
+This is mainly to avoid styles clashing with other theme styles.
 For example, if we used a class `h1`, a theme that the user may apply may also use a class `h1` and the theme styles may unintentionally affect the plugin styles.
 Instead, we use `tribe-common-h1`.
 The second prefix we've used is context-based prefixes.
 Some of these prefixes include `a11y-` for accessibility, `g-` for grid, `l-` for layout, and `c-` for component.
 These prefixes help determine the context of these reusable style classes.
 For example, the `tribe-common-a11y-hidden` can be applied to hide content from sighted users and screenreaders.
 The `tribe-common-c-btn` can be applied to a link or button to apply button styles.

 ## View/block wrapper class